 - Using the wrong birth dates.
 Be sure to read each space carefully to enter the student's and parent's birth dates in the correct places.

 Financial Aid InformationThe year of the form indicates the year in which the money will be used to pay for post-secondary education.
 FAFSA stands for Free Application for Federal Student Aid and is the form that must be completed as early as possible after Januray 1st of the year aid is needed for any student to receive aid for college, tech school, trade school, business school, or university programs.
-The application is available on line by going to: http://www.studentaid.ed.gov If a student needs to complete the application in a paper copy instead of on the web, please see Dr. Swope for help downloading the application.See information on FREE FAFSA Help Sessions
+The application is available on line by going to: http://www.studentaid.ed.gov.See information on FREE FAFSA Help Sessions